strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 #### Populate 1 level

-To populate only specific relations one-level deep, use the relation name (e.g. `categories`) in combination with the `populate` parameter.
+To populate only specific relations one-level deep, use one of the following method:
+- Use the populate parameter as an array and put the relation name inside.
+- Use the populate parameter as an object (using LHS bracket notation) and put the relation name as a key with one of the following value: `*, true, false, t, f, 1, 0`.

 ::::api-call
 :::request Example request: populate categories

 `GET /api/articles?populate[0]=categories`

+`GET /api/articles?populate[categories]=true`

 :::